 6. Lemon is a great help

-Applying lemon on the armpits helps the body to fight sweat.
+Applying lemon on the armpits helps reduce sweating.
+And it gives you a nice, refreshing citrusy smell as well.
 This can be done before going to bed.
-It leaves a nice citrus-y smell as well.
-Natural remedies for body odor almost always involve lemon- so try to include it in your diet as well.
+Natural remedies for body odor almost always involve lemon.
+Including it in your diet can also help.

 7. Cut down the coffee

-In simple words, coffee makes us sweat more, thereby increasing the body odour.
+In simple words, coffee makes us sweat more, thereby increasing the body odor.
 If you cannot live without it, stick to cold coffee or decaf.
-Seriously, you need to switch your preference of beverage.
-Especially during Indian summers.

 8. Take showers

-This is a known method on how to reduce body odour.
-Water cools everything down.
-Taking showers three times a day can significantly reduce the sweating, will leave you fresh.
-Also, using tea tree oil, lemon and exfoliating the body once a day will reduce the sweat considerably and leave you fresh.
+This is a known method on how to reduce body odor.
+A nice, cold shower helps your body cool down.
+Showering twice or three times a day can significantly reduce sweating, leaving you refreshed and energized.
+Also, using tea tree oil and lemon and exfoliating the body once a day will reduce the sweat considerably and leave you fresh.

 Pro tip: Meditating once a day helps too.
-Calms the mind and calm the body too.
+Calms the mind and body too.

 Try to remain in air-conditioned environments, and only step out when you absolutely need to.
 This season is notorious for sweaty skin, so make sure to try all the remedies mentioned above to get rid of bad body odor.
 Stay safe, and stay indoors!

-It is the bacteria on your skin reacting to exposure with the natural oils and sweat.
+It is the bacteria on your skin reacting to natural oils and sweat.
 Hormonal changes and even certain conditions such as diabetes and liver diseases also cause bad body odor.

 Apply some lemon to your armpits to get rid of bad body odor.
 Make some changes to your diet like cutting down on coffee and salt.